qaisjp/comm2-report/chapters/2-bg/1-comm1.md

     ![The navigation bar shows incorrect links on the logout page.](chapters/2-bg/assets/comm1-logout.png){#fig:comm1-logout}

 - The logout landing page only shows for one second before redirecting to the homepage.
-This is unexpected — according to [@InteractionDesignRedirect] "if there is text on a redirect screen give the user enough time to engage with the concept of the content, regardless of the time it takes to redirect".
+This is unexpected behaviour.
+According to [@InteractionDesignRedirect] "if there is text on a redirect screen give the user enough time to engage with the concept of the content, regardless of the time it takes to redirect".

 # Individual Resources (`?p=resources&s=details`)